Contact us

 Do employers provide short-term disability insurance?

-Short-term disability insurance can be a valuable benefit in addition to your health insurance policy.
-It can help you bridge the gap between your regular income and long-term disability benefits, which can provide some peace of mind if an unexpected illness or injury keeps you from working.
+This policy can be a valuable benefit in addition to your health insurance policy.
+It can help you bridge the gap between your regular income and long-term disability benefits.
+Which can provide some peace of mind if an unexpected illness or injury keeps you from working.

-It is important to note that short-term disability insurance does not cover long-term disabilities or illnesses.
+It is important to note that this disability insurance does not cover long-term disabilities or illnesses.
 For these situations, individuals may need to seek long-term disability insurance.
-Additionally, short-term disability insurance policies often have caps on the number of benefits that can be paid out, so it is vital to make sure that the policy you are considering will provide enough coverage for your needs.
+Additionally, short-term disability insurance policies often have caps on the number of benefits that can be paid out.
+So it is vital to make sure that the policy you are considering will provide enough coverage for your needs.

 Alternatives to short-term disability insurance